jhparkyb/NumAnalNotes_Pub/ReadMe.md

 This repository collects materials for Introductory Numerical Analysis by Jea-Hyun Park.
 Date created: 2023-09-22

+## Design/Style of notes

+The philosophy behind these notes is to collect various forms of materials in one place: text (statements, summaries, remarks), figures, computational implementations, handwritten notes, links to other resources (interactive modules, further references).

+- These notes must be supplemented by instructors' guides.
+These notes are not meant to be a textbook.
+- Due to this style, readers should use "mathematical" reading skills: quite often, a single comment may be summarizing a very important fact, intuition, guidance for a big picture.
+- However, I have been trying to at least mention all important things.
+- Some contents are not presented in its best form for now.
+For example, some slides-style figures may be better to be presented in text form.
+These will be updated over time.

 ## Computation environment

 We use Python and Jupyter notebook.